Conditions

 • Thinking

-• Doctors use imaging studies called MRI (magnetic resonance imaging) scans to look for Chiari malformations.
-These scans of the head and spine let doctors see whether the bottom part of your child’s cerebellum or brainstem is coming down into the space where the spinal cord enters the spine (cervical spinal canal).
+Doctors use imaging studies called MRI (magnetic resonance imaging) scans to look for Chiari malformations.
+These scans of the head and spine let doctors see if the bottom part of your child's cerebellum or brainstem is coming down into the space where the spinal cord enters the spine.

-The scans can also give doctors an idea of whether pressure is being put on your child’s cerebellum, brainstem or spinal cord.
+The scans can also help doctors know if pressure is being put on your child's cerebellum, brainstem or spinal cord.
 Often doctors order an MRI of the spine to check for syringomyelia, too.

-Your child’s doctors may use a test called a cine-MRI to see how CSF moves around the lower part of your child’s brain.
-This is also called a cine-MRI CSF flow study.
-It is a movie made from a series of MRIs. ("Cine" is pronounced SIN-nee, much like the word "cinema.")
+Your child's doctors may use cine-MRI to see how CSF moves around the lower part of your child's brain.
+This is called a cine-MRI CSF flow study.
+Seattle Children’s has special computer software to make cine-MRI images.
+Our doctors are experienced in interpreting these images.

 Cine-MRI helps doctors decide who may need surgery and which type would help most.
 Doctors also use it after surgery to tell how your child is doing.